 01. The Deathly Hallows – Part One (2010) by David Yates – Film 7

 The idea of dividing the last book into two movies may sound normal nowadays, but Harry Potter was the first franchise that came up with that idea.
-Actually, it was J.K Rowling herself that brought this to the attention for the producers for the last Harry Potter film.
+Actually, it was J.K Rowling herself that brought this to the attention to the producers for the last Harry Potter film.
 Not only was an amazing marketing strategy, but it was actually a respectful farewell to the fans as they had always complained about the material that was cut-off from the books.
 With that, Harry Potter and the Deathly Hallows – Part 1 is not only the most faithful movie of the series but also one of the most different and exciting from the franchise as Harry, Ron and Hermione spend the entire film running away from Death Eaters and looking for Horcruxes instead of going to Hogwarts school.
 It’s also a nice change in the story as ten years had already passed when the movie was released, so everybody who followed Harry until here wasn’t really looking forward to watching him on Potion classes anymore.
 Of course this all comes from the books, but being on the tenth year and in the last movie, The Deathly Hallows also served as an invitation to the new generation that was to come.

 02. The Prisoner of Azkaban (2004) by Alfonso Cuaron – Film 3

 Probably the favorite Harry Potter film for most people, The Prisoner of Azkaban is also one of the most important for breaking the childish looks from the first two films and introducing a more dark and sinister tone with an extremely beautiful cinematography and art direction.
 Alfonso Cuaron also re-transform the series with his direction by introducing a lot of music into the film and different elements that weren’t even in the book.

 03. The Deathly Hallows – Part Two (2011) by David Yates – Film 8